-- These can be grouped into two categories: Open Source and Proprietary - Proprietary: (redistribution and modification prohibited or restricted; not free) - Solaris Access to a Solaris UNIX server (solaris.gl.umbc.edu) via SSH access. - IRIX There are a couple of IRIX machines in the basement of the library, as well as server access (irix.gl.umbc.edu) via SSH access. - Mac OS X no access currently available at UMBC. - and many others... - Open Source: (source code is readily available and free to modify) - FreeBSD no access currently available at UMBC. - GNU/Linux Distributions access is available in the form of dual-boot PCs scattered throughout the Engineering building.
-There are also several Linux servers (linux.gl.umbc.edu) through which access is available. - RedHat (used by UMBC) and the Fedora Project (maintained by RedHat) - Mandrake - Debian, Ubuntu, Trisquel - SuSE, OpenSuSE - Slackware - and many others... - As a side note, GNU/Linux is a open source UNIX-like OS
+- These can be grouped into two categories: Open Source and Proprietary - Proprietary: (redistribution and modification prohibited or restricted; not free) - Solaris Access to a Solaris UNIX server (solaris.gl.umbc.edu) via SSH access. - IRIX There are a couple of IRIX machines in the basement of the library, as well as server access (irix.gl.umbc.edu) via SSH access. - Mac OS X no access currently available at UMBC. - and many others... - Open Source: (source code is readily available and free to modify) - FreeBSD no access currently available at UMBC. - Linux Distributions access is available in the form of dual-boot PCs scattered throughout the Engineering building.
+There are also several Linux servers (linux.gl.umbc.edu) through which access is available. - RedHat (used by UMBC) and the Fedora Project (maintained by RedHat) - Mandrake - Debian - SuSE - Slackware - and many others... - As a side note, Linux is a open source UNIX-based OS that was originally developed in 1991 by Linus Torvalds, a Finnish undergraduate student.